Financial Aid Process

 |CAN WE HAVE A LITTLE MORE INFO? |

-If Trinity requests any paperwork from you (federal tax returns, worksheets), be sure to return documents promptly so that your financial aid is not delayed.
+If Trinity requests any paperwork from you (federal tax return transcripts, worksheets), be sure to return documents promptly so that your financial aid is not delayed.

 |YOUR FINANCIAL AID SOLUTION: |

 Receive your financial aid package which will include any scholarships, grants, work-study, and Federal Stafford Loans for which you are eligible.
 Information about additional financing options will also be included.
 Make your tuition deposit by May 1 to secure your financial aid package.

 |WRAP IT UP: |